 Small Business Is More About People Than We Ever Think About – Unless We’re The Owner Or Employee

 The goal here is to stop thinking about small businesses as inert objects and see the people behind and within them.
 The goal is to recognize the need find a way to help these brave individuals succeed more often than they do in our current framework of entrepreneurship.
 The real cost of human suffering resulting from small business failure can be dealt with.

-A lifetime of study has been poured into what real traits result in either entrepreneurial success or failure.
+A lifetime of study, my lifetime from age six watching family members, has been poured into what real traits turn into either entrepreneurial success or failure.
 As a result, a system, a process was created to help prospective entrepreneurs find a better way of choosing a path to self-employment: The Focus Program for Emerging Entrepreneurs.
 Part Two follows.